clay-arras/lamppp/README.md

-# AutoGrad C++
+# Lamp

-A C++ implementation of automatic differentiation (autograd) from scratch.
+A lightweight C++ machine learning library from scratch, using Eigen as a backend.
 This project includes MNIST digit classification to demonstrate the capabilities of the autograd engine.

 ## Architecture